 Writing Center Employment

-When finished, please email the application to Professor Lydia McDermott at firstname.lastname@example.org
+When finished with the application, please email it to Professor Lydia McDermott at firstname.lastname@example.org

-If you are interested in learning more about peer tutoring, keep an eye out for future iterations of Professor McDermott's class, GenS 310, The Theory and Practice of Tutoring.
+If you are interested in learning more about peer tutoring, register for Professor McDermott's class, COMP 310: The Theory and Practice of Tutoring Writing.

 More about COMP 310: This course is designed to prepare you to be an effective and confident writing center tutor.
 It will introduce you to major theories on peer-tutoring, debates concerning the teaching of writing, and practical techniques for dealing with difficult situations in the process of tutoring.
 You will leave the course having conducted genre-specific research, having developed your own tutoring philosophy, and with a portfolio of strategies for tutoring from yourself and your peers.
 One of our goals is to create a community of knowledgeable and supportive writing center tutors who can then work as a team within the writing center.
 Though the course was designed with the COWS in mind, it would also serve potential SAs and Writing Fellows very well.